pedromussi1/PuzzleSolver/README.md

 <p align="center">
 Level 1: <br/>
 <img src="https://i.imgur.com/KRMatUC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-<p2>In this level we introduce the first, most basic mechanics of the game, which are how to walk and jump.
-In order to move to the next level, the player must mup from platforms and get to the gold coin.</p2>
+<p>In this level we introduce the first, most basic mechanics of the game, which are how to walk and jump.
+In order to move to the next level, the player must mup from platforms and get to the gold coin.</p>
 <br />
 <br />
 <p align="center">